 The difference between persuasion and a subset solution is that the latter does not require that the persuader have fully convinced his or her colleagues, only that he or she have achieved sufficient agreement among them that they are willing to go along with the proposal.
-The difference between persuasion and compromise is that the former is not an integrative solution that reflects (aspects of) the starting preferences of all members of the group.
 Instead, the preferences of one member or a subgroup become dominant.
 Hence, a subset solution can connote either a partial compromise or partial persuasion.

 (1) efforts to influence the composition of the decision making group so as to reduce the impact of opposing viewpoints;

-(2) efforts to influence the beginning stages of the decision process, such as the framing of an issue or perceptions of its relative importance among the various issues the government confronts simultaneously;
+(2) efforts to influence the beginning stages of the decision process, such as the framing of an issue;

 (3) efforts to manipulate the dynamics of interpersonal interaction within the group.

-What tactics might decision makers use to improve their chances to influence the decision?
-Let’s examine each of the three types of strategies previously mentioned in a little more detail:
+What are the tactics might decision makers use to improve their chances to influence the decision?

 The use of such tactics shapes the decision process in the small group.
-Other strategies may be used by policy makers as they seek to influence the decision process.
-Whether that process is best characterized by bargaining, concurrence, deadlock, or persuasion will depend on the tactics group members use to influence one another and how those tactics combine to produce the outcome.
-For instance, if opposing viewpoints have been successfully excluded, the group might reach easy agreement (concurrence), whereas if each seeks to convince others of their viewpoint they may be unable to reach a decision (deadlock).
+Policy makers user other strategies as they seek to influence the decision process.
+The process consists of bargaining, concurrence, deadlock, or persuasion will depend on the tactics group members use to influence one another and how those tactics combine to produce the outcome.

-Small advisory groups, with their strategies and political games, are especially common in political systems with a strong executive, characterized by one individual who has the final responsibility for the decisions, such as is common in presidential systems.
-The entire advisory system ultimately coalesces at the tip of the iceberg where the president or prime minister can’t pass the buck to anybody, as U.S. President Harry Truman said.
-A different situation is found in parliamentary governments where coalition cabinets are common.
+A different situation is in parliamentary governments where coalition cabinets are common.
 Decision making has a more collective quality.
 This does not mean that the dynamics of advisory systems, bureaucracies, and political manipulation are irrelevant.
-It does mean that decisions are ultimately made by a group of policy makers who represent different political parties and policy agendas.
 It is to the dynamics of such groups that we turn in the next section.